 Note: The data from which this article is derived is no longer available.
 As a result, this article has been archived.

-What are the most expensive cars to insure?
-It's a question we often get and it's why every year we do our own review of the most recent information available through the Insurance Bureau of Canada's "How Cars Measure Up" publication.
+One of the factors that affect the car insurance rate you pay is the car you drive.
+That's why we often get asked what are the most expensive and least expensive cars to insure.
+It is also why we do our own review of the most recent information available through the Insurance Bureau of Canada's "How Cars Measure Up" publication.

 Insurance companies rate cars based on the claims history of that vehicle.
 They look at things like accident frequency, repair costs, theft, vandalism and safety ratings (to name a few) for each make and model.
-The more money insurance companies have to pay in claims for a particular car, the more expensive that car is likely to insure.
+The less money insurance companies have to pay in claims for a particular car, the less expensive that car is likely to insure.

-Based on collision and comprehensive coverage claims and theft costs and frequency indexes, the following 2010 and 2009 model year vehicles are likely to cost more to insure:
+Based on collision and comprehenive coverage claim indexes, and theft costs and frequency indexes, the following SUVs, pick-ups, minivans and cars are likely to cost less to insure.